The Next Wave of Grocery Store Management

 In short, the cloud has seeped into every facet of our lives.
 Our phones are backed up to the cloud, messages are sent over the cloud, calls, video conferences, and emails are all relying on the cloud.
-The cloud makes it easier than ever to consolidate data, secure data, and backup data, all while reducing the infrastructure and management costs.
+The cloud makes it easier than ever to consolidate data, secure data, and backup data, all while reducing infrastructure and management costs.

-It’s undeniable that there are a lot of benefits of the cloud, and it is imperative to understand that the cloud is a tool that can be leveraged to accelerate businesses in any industry.
+It’s undeniable that there are a lot of benefits of the cloud, and it is imperative to understand that a cloud is a tool that can be leveraged to accelerate businesses in any industry.

 2. Independent Grocery is Under Attack

-Amazon purchased Wholefoods Market for $13.7 Billion and is rapidly expanding it’s 365 stores and Amazon Go stores are starting to pop up in cities outside of Seattle.
+Amazon purchased Wholefoods Market for $13.7 Billion and is rapidly expanding its 365 stores and Amazon Go stores are starting to pop up in cities outside of Seattle.

 Walmart has been expanding into the local food space with the Walmart Neighborhood Markets.
 They are growing at around 70 new markets a year and there are 800 total Neighborhood Walmarts to date.

 Unified was purchased by Supervalu for $390 Million.
 This year, Supervalu was purchased by UNFI for $2.9 Billion.
-UNFI was the leader in distribution of natural and organic foods, now it is one of the only large distributors of natural and organic foods.
+UNFI was the leader in the distribution of natural and organic foods, now it is one of the only large distributors of natural and organic foods.

 Independent grocers are under attack and it appears that this trend will only continue.
 When the dust settles, will massive grocery conglomerates be the only ones standing?
 I know I don’t want to live in that world.